htammen/cap-mtx-ext-sample/README.md

 Solution:

-Run `cf de app1-srv` to download the neweset VCAP environment from the server.
+Run `cf de app-mtx-srv` to download the neweset VCAP environment from the server.